 - The Spice Hunter Oregano

-- 1 tsp The Spice Hunter Dalmatian Rubbed Sage
+- 1 teaspoon The Spice Hunter Dalmatian Rubbed Sage

-- 1 tbsp The Spice Hunter Poultry Seasoning
+- 1 tablespoon The Spice Hunter Poultry Seasoning

 Herb Butter Mix for Under Skin